Images of function and distribution spaces under the Bargmann transform: Characterizations of and , and their duals

-We only prove Theorem \ref{calJChar}.
-Theorem \ref{calJ0Char} follows by similar arguments and is left for the reader.

-\begin{proof}[Proof of Theorem \ref{calJChar}] If $\mascB =L^p$, then (2) is equivalent to (3), in view of the definitions.
-Since $\{ \omega _R\} _{R>0}$ is an admissible family of weights, Theorem 3.4 in \cite{To11} now shows that (2) and (3) are equivalent for arbitrary $\mascB$.
-We need to prove that (2) is equivalent to (1), and then we first assume that (1) holds.
+\begin{proof}[Proof of Propositions \ref{calJChar} and \ref{calJ0Char}] If $\mascB =L^p$, then (2) is equivalent to (3), in view of the definitions.
+Since $\{ \omega _{R,\sigma} \} _{R>0}$ is an admissible family of weights, Theorem 3.4 in \cite{To11} shows that (2) and (3) are equivalent for arbitrary $\mascB$.
+We need to prove that (2) is equivalent to (1), and then we first assume that (1) Proposition \ref{calJChar} holds.

-Let $C$ and $R_1$ be such that
+Let $C$ and $R$ be such that